TOOLS has developed a free

 tablets (e.g. iPads).

-The resulting webpages
+The resulting webpages support all

 characters (UTF8) so it

-may be usefor languages like
+can be usefor languages like

 Lithuanian and Arabic.